Homeowners Insurance Disbursement

 Work With the Claims Adjuster

 Your insurance company will assign a claims adjuster to evaluate your claim.
-Cooperate fully with the adjuster, providing all requested information and access to the damaged property.
+Work with the adjuster by sharing all requested information and letting them access the damaged areas.

 5. 5